nickpalmer2012/python-api-challenge/README.md

 - https://stackoverflow.com/questions/17071871/how-do-i-select-rows-from-a-dataframe-based-on-column-values

 ## using the copy function in pandas to create the hotel_df
--stack overflow solution that I formed code from: https://stackoverflow.com/questions/34682828/extracting-specific-selected-columns-to-new-dataframe-as-a-copy
+- stack overflow solution that I formed code from: https://stackoverflow.com/questions/34682828/extracting-specific-selected-columns-to-new-dataframe-as-a-copy

 ## adding additional items to hover message in hotels_df plot
 - https://stackoverflow.com/questions/59678780/show-extra-columns-when-hovering-in-a-scatter-plot-with-hvplot